-A chi square test checks whether categorical count data looks too far from what a model would expect by chance alone.
-It is used for counts in categories, not for averages or raw measurements.
+A chi square test checks whether categorical count data sits too far from what a model would expect by chance alone.
+It works on counts in categories, never on averages or raw measurements.

-In the most common setup, you have observed counts and expected counts for each category.
+In the most common setup you have an observed count and an expected count for each category.
 The test statistic is

-- A test of independence, which asks whether two categorical variables are associated in a contingency table.
+The two common versions differ only in how is computed.
+A goodness-of-fit test asks whether one categorical variable follows a claimed distribution; a test of independence asks whether two categorical variables are associated in a contingency table.

 Worked Example: Goodness Of Fit

-Suppose a cafe wants to know whether three drink sizes are chosen equally often.
-Over orders, the observed counts are:
+A cafe wants to know whether three drink sizes are chosen equally often.
+Over orders, the observed counts are Small , Medium , Large .

 If the null hypothesis says all three sizes are equally likely, the expected count in each category is